FormidableLabs/spectacle/README.markdown

 }
 ```

-The returned socket object can then be passed to the `Spectacle` tag via the `remote` prop.
+The returned socket object can then be passed to the `Deck` tag via the `remote` prop.

+Remote control/viewing does not work with deploying slides to surge with `npm run deploy`.

 <a name="tag-api"></a>
 ## Tag API